modern-web-application-uw18/week7/Assignment7.md

   * npm
   * Bootstrap
   * jQuery
-* A list of tasks that need to be completed:
+* A list of tasks that need to be completed is on my [Trello project board](https://trello.com/b/0xmhOeBs/new-album-release-app) and listed here:
   * Setup `create-react-app` scaffold
   * Render a search box
   * Write a search function